 And while the amount of new electronic music was at an all time high and the finest exponents rewarded with assorted high-profile opportunities as a result, a number of lesser acts suffered from the comparison.
 In her interview with The Electricity Club, MARNIE said: “I think it’s great that electronic music is on a high right now but it’s so saturated as well.
 Everyone’s going it’s great cos it’s electronic and I’m like ‘I’m not so sure’… but there’s lots of good stuff”.

 In fact, the standard was so high in 2013 that some of the acts who The Electricity Club featured in 2012 probably wouldn’t have got a look in this year.
 From those who sounded like the middling bands featured on the Janice Long Show circa 1985 to 21st Century synthpop reincarnations of HUE & CRY, the volume of music available in many ways made it quite easy to distinguish the excellent from the pleasant but ordinary material that was, as the dreaded ‘Say Nothing Auntie Of Landfill Indie’ Jo Whiley would say, “alright”!

-TEC accepts the continuing mission to maintain a degree of quality control in 2014 as it has done since its inception.
-As @TheRobMo put it on Twitter: “gatekeepers / tastemakers… its what we go to TEC for”.
+As @TheRobMo put it on Twitter: “gatekeepers / tastemakers… it’s what we go to TEC for”.
 Meanwhile on TEC’s Facebook, regular reader Brian O’Malley correctly added: “Not all synth music is great, and not all guitar music is rubbish”.